SailorMax/psh/README.md

 ## How to setup
 1. `git clone https://github.com/SailorMax/psh.git`
-2. right mouse click on ps1-file / Properties / `Unblock`
-3. try to exec `psh.bat`.
-It has to output all putty session names and suggest to choose anyone to connect
+2. execute `psh.bat`.
+It has to output all putty session names and suggest to choose anyone to connect.
+In case of session_chooser.ps1 is not executable try: right mouse click on ps1-file / Properties / `Unblock`
-4. add to `PATH` your clone-directory (SystemPropertiesAdvanced / Enviroment Variables... / User variables)
+3. add to `PATH` your clone-directory (SystemPropertiesAdvanced / Enviroment Variables... / User variables)
-5. open Windows Terminal and execute `psh` (as second argument you can use word to filter sessions list or directly host:port)
+4. open Windows Terminal and execute `psh` (as second argument you can use word to filter sessions list or directly host:port)
 <br /><br />

 ---